Tag Archives: Cheese

 Note: Have all of your ingredients ready before you begin.
 Once you start, the fondue will come together quickly, and during this time it must be constantly stirred.
 The fondue must not come to a boil during this time.

-Stir in cornstarch.
-Continue stirring until mixture thickens to fondue consistency.
-(I find that some cornstarch brands thicken more easily than others.
-If your fondue remains thin, add 1 more tablespoon cornstarch diluted with 2 tablespoons white wine.)
-Remove from heat.
-Pour cheese into a warm fondue pot if necessary.
-Serve immediately.
+Stir in the cornstarch mixture and continue to stir until it thickens to a fondue consistency.
+(Some cornstarch brands thicken more easily than others.
+If your fondue remains thin, whisk 1 more tablespoon cornstarch with 2 tablespoons white wine and stir into the cheese.)

 A Taste of Italy and a recipe for Montasio Frico